 Main Components of an Air Fryer

-As mentioned, the air fryer is essentially made up of:
+An air fryer is made up of four main components:

 Does an Air Fryer Use Oil?